Heckler & Koch MP5: Prototypes

 Prototype improvement of the HK54, designed for the U.S. Navy Naval Weapons Support Center Crane's (NWSC) Joint Service Small Arms Program (JSSAP) in 1980.
 It was essentially a refreshed ambidextrous MP5SD with a redesigned retractable stock and compatibility with a 50-round drum magazine.
-It was designed to be suitable for frogmen and paratroopers in any environment, and was thus also designed to be reliably functional in extreme temperatures and while wearing bulky gloves.
+It was designed to be suitable for frogmen and paratroopers in any environment.
+It was thus also designed to be reliably functional in extreme temperatures and while wearing bulky gloves.
 HK's proposal for the HK54A1 noted it could be converted to .45 ACP if necessary.
 An unknown number were produced for testing purposes out of regular MP5 components.
 The HK54A1 was never properly developed for field use, but it met most JSSAP requirements, drawing the attention of the U.S. government and leading to the development of the SMG I and SMG II.